Siepmann: Post War Period

 After the end of the war, large parts of the factory were dismantled.
 Nevertheless, the number of employees increased again to 1,300 in 1960.
 In March 1963, a heavy explosion occurred at the plant.
 20 employees died in the accident and there were also numerous injuries.
-In the second generation the concern was led by Walter Siepmann, Sr. (1902-1985), Alfred Siepmann (1899-1974) and their cousin Ernst L. Siepmann (1906-1968), the successor of Emil Siepmann.
+In the second generation the concern was led by Walter Siepmann, Sr. (1902-1985), Alfred Siepmann (1899–1974) and their cousin Ernst L. Siepmann (1906–1968), the successor of Emil Siepmann.
 Ernst studied at the Technical University of Aachen, where he met and acquainted Alfried Krupp von Bohlen and Hallbach, sole heir to Krupp, who was appointed to the company board soon thereafter.
 The group continued to grow with the founding of PERSTA-Stahlarmaturen GmbH & Co.
 KG.
 A manufacturing and supply company for industrial fittings.
 In the 1970s, Walter Siepmann, Sr., acquired the entire concern after the death of his brother.
 He gained substantial wealth through his industrial patents, which were used worldwide, only a minority of the company remained in the hands of the heirs of Emil Siepmann.

 Recent events

-In 2014, the concern management was handed from Walter Siepmann, Jr. (1943-2021), to the fourth generation.
+In 2014, the concern management was handed from Walter Siepmann, Jr. (1943–2021), to the fourth generation.
 Korinna Schwittay (née Siepmann) became the Chief executive officer of the group, having previously being employed with BASF in several executive positions for over a decade.
-She also a member of IHK Arnsberg (Chamber of Commerce and Industry).
+Schwittay is also a member and vice president of the general assembly of IHK Arnsberg (Chamber of Commerce and Industry).
 A minority of the group is still owned by the heirs of Emil Siepmann, of which Nicolai Siepmann (board member) is a great-grandson.